stamak/gh-pages-src/_posts/2024-03-05-reverse-port-fwd.md

 Sometimes you need to connect from a service running in a Kubernetes cluster to a service running on your local machine.
 This can be useful for debugging, testing, or development purposes.
 In this article, we'll explore how to set up reverse port forwarding to enable this kind of connection.

 ## High-Level Architecture
 ![Reverse Port Forwarding](/assets/RvrsPortFwd.png){:height="1700px" width="700px"}
+As shown in the diagram, the service running in the Kubernetes cluster needs to connect to a service running on your local machine.

+The `kubectl port-forward` command is used to forward a local port to the ssh server pod running in the Kubernetes cluster.

+The ssh server pod is used to establish a reverse port forwarding tunnel to the local machine.

+The `Alpine Linux` is used as a base image for the ssh server pod.

+For testing purposes, a simple `netcat` service is used to listen on a port on the local machine, and a test pod is used to connect to this service with `netcat` client through the reverse port forwarding tunnel.

 ## Kubernetes Resources Congifurations
 Prepare the following configurations to deploy the resources in the Kubernetes cluster.